eficode-academy/jenkins-katas/labs/01-making-first-pipeline.md

 * Please observe that it runs the stage and step.
   * Note: the `Check out from version control` step was already added when it was connected to GitHub repository.

+## Github auth

+We need to add the credentials to the repository for GitHub access, otherwise we will end up rate limited really fast:

+1. Navigate to your pipeline in Blue Ocean
+2. Click on "Pipeline settings" (gear icon) in the top right corner
+3. Select "Configure" from the dropdown menu
+4. Scroll to the "Branch Sources" section
+5. Find your GitHub repository configuration
+6. For "Credentials", click the dropdown and select "Add" > "Jenkins"
+7. In the new modal:
+   - Kind: Select "Username with password" or "Username with token"
+   - Username: Your GitHub username
+   - Password/Token: Paste your GitHub personal access token
+   - ID: Leave blank or provide a meaningful name like "github-repo-credentials"
+   - Description: "GitHub Repository Access"
+8. Click "Add" to save these credentials
+9. Select your newly created credentials from the dropdown
+10. Click "validate" to check that it works.
+11. if yes, click "Save" at the bottom of the page

+This repository-level authentication ensures that Jenkins can properly access this specific repository for checking out code, creating webhooks, and other repository operations.

 ## Parallel execution

 In this part, we are going to run parallel stages.